 JR Sagano Line Stations

-The JR Sagano Line is serviced by Local and Rapid trains.
-There are 15 stations on this line between Kyoto and Sonobe.
-After Sonobe Station the San-in Main line continues on as far as Fukuchiyama.
+The JR Sagano Line is served by Local and Rapid trains.
+It runs from Kyoto to Sonobe, and after Sonobe the San-in Main Line continues toward Fukuchiyama and beyond.
 You can download a free bilingual PDF of the JR guide to all the stops along the Sagano (San-in) Line from the official JR website.